uml-robotics/uml_hri_nerve_armada_workstation/README.md

 - This method allows the user to create a virtual joint (in this case `connect_table_and_root`) between the robot and workstation as well as a joint (`connect_world_and_table`) to connect the table to the common reference frame, `world`, which normally the robot would be attached to.

-- Typically two launch files are used to bring up the robot (real or simulation) and to launch Rviz with Moveit! controls and visualizations.
-Both of these files need to point to the .xacro file mentioned above in order to generate the correct workstation model.
+- In the case of the kinova-ros package for the Mico and Jaco2 robots, two launch files are used to bring up the robot (real or simulation) and to launch Rviz with Moveit! controls and visualizations.
+Both of these files point to the .xacro file mentioned above in order to generate the correct workstation model.

-- It may be useful to make an edit to the planning\_context.launch file which is generally located in the *your_robot*\_moveit_config/launch folder.
+- In this case it may be useful to make an edit to the planning\_context.launch file, which is generally located in the *your_robot*\_moveit_config/launch folder, since it refers to the file that generates your robot description. ***Note that this is not always the case in every moveit\_config, examine your files before you make arbitrary changes to detemine if they are actually required.***
   - Any existing files associated with launching the robot without the simulated workstation will need to refer to the old .xacro file that does not include the workstation.
   - Loading different robot parameters depending on an input argument, `use_workstation`, simplifies this process and does not require you to edit any other existing files.